edwardgoldring/website/content/home/projects.md

 "The Effects of Elite Purges on Attempted and Successful Coups"

-"Measuring Subnational Variation in Peacekeeping Effectiveness" (with Michael Hendricks and Bryce Reeder)
+"Measuring Subnational Variation in Peacekeeping Effectiveness" (with Michael Hendricks and Bryce Reeder) - *revise and resubmit*